 Baking involves quite a bit of patience, and bringing the butter to room temperature is no exception.
 But what exactly is “room temperature”?
 According to the internet, perfectly room temperature butter will be 68ºF, which means it’ll be a little soft when you press into it, but not so soft that it’s easy to indent with your finger or on the verge of melting.

 If your environment is especially hot, you need to keep an eye on your butter and make sure you don’t leave it out too long before starting on the cake batter.
 And on the flipside, attempting to soften your butter in the microwave often results in too-soft butter.
 Regardless of how you ended up with butter that is over-softened, creaming it with the sugar will result in air bubbles that are frothy, hence destroying your chances of a light and fluffy rise.

 5: Over-Beating the Batter

 The process of mixing up cake batter requires beating in just the right amount of air.
 The air that you beat in is partly responsible for the rise in your cake, and if you beat in too much, your cake will rise too rapidly in the oven and then sink.
-Over-beating will also add too much gluten to the batter, which will make the texture of your cake more dense.
+Over-beating will also overdevelop the gluten in the batter, which will make the texture of your cake more dense.
 This common problem typically happens at the end of a cake recipe, when you’re adding in the final dry and wet ingredients.

 At the end of most of my cake recipes, I have the mixer on low and add all of the dry ingredients at once and wait until they just start to come together before adding all of the liquid at once.
 I specify to wait no more than fifteen seconds after adding the liquid, and this is specifically to make sure the batter doesn’t get overmixed.
 Each cake recipe will require a different process, but just know that the longer you mix the final batter, the more problematic air you’re whipping into it.